starkfell/100DaysOfIaC/articles/day.48.building.a.practical.yaml.pipeline.part.6.md

 </br>

-Notice that the **provisioningState**  for the Azure Container Registry command is under the root structure of the JSON output; this is why it's query needs to be formatted differently than the query created for **az group create** command which returns the **provisioningState** is under the **properties** section.
-Because commands can return slightly different output formats *when querying Resources in Azure, make sure to test the JSON Output from your queries thoroughly when creating error handling!*
+Notice that the **provisioningState**  for the Azure Container Registry command is under the root structure of the JSON output; this is why it's query needs to be formatted differently than the query created for **az group create** command which returns the **provisioningState** under the **properties** section.
+Because commands can return slightly different output formats, *when you are querying Resources in Azure, make sure to test the JSON Output from your queries thoroughly when creating error handling!*

 </br>

-Next, run the following command below to create and query the state of the **pracazconreg** Azure Container Registry.
+Next, run the following command to create the **pracazconreg** Azure Container Registry and return its **provisioningState**.

 ```bash
 CHECK_ACR=$(az acr create \